 Learning to connect with your body and listen to its needs, after years of dieting and over-reliance on the mind to make decisions about food is incredibly liberating, healing, and has massive implications for our emotional, physical and spiritual well-being.

-There’s a ton of information about this on the internet if you feel like googling, as well as many many books — none of which I’ll name explicitly for reasons that I’m about to get into; however, I DO recommend *learning* about intuitive eating as its often the best *first step* to getting off the diet-binge roller coaster.
+There’s a ton of information about this on the internet (including this mega post I wrote about the topic), as well as many many books — none of which I’ll name explicitly for reasons that I’m about to get into; however, I DO recommend *learning* about intuitive eating as its often the best *first step* to getting off the diet-binge roller coaster.
+More on this here.

 Now, all that being said, the following is why I’m NOT an intuitive coach.